-The actual length of the stay will be determined when you reach a legal port of entry.
+The actual length of the stay will be determined when you reach a legal port of U.S. entry.
 Once in the U.S., you can apply for an extension of up to six additional months, but if your stay extends beyond this overall period (one year total), you will begin officially overstaying your tourist visa, thus subjecting yourself to serious immigration consequences.

 In addition, U.S. immigration authorities are charged with a security role, making sure that people who present any sort of risk to the U.S. are not allowed entry, regardless of the type of visa they apply for.
-In keeping with these goals, the most common reasons for saying "no" to a visa applicant are as discussed below.
+In keeping with these goals, the most common reasons for saying "no" to a visitor visa applicant are as discussed below.

-Although the application process for a tourist visa is fairly straightforward, the last thing the U.S. government wants is for this to become an easy means of entry for people who actually want to work in the U.S. (which is prohibited for B-2 visa holders) or stay and live there long term.
+Although the application process for a B-2 tourist visa is fairly straightforward, the last thing the U.S. government wants is for this to become an easy means of entry for people who actually want to work in the U.S. (which is prohibited for B-2 visa holders) or stay and live there long term.

 Your answers to questions at the visa interview will also be important.
-For example, if you say that you plan to "Visit Disneyland, and who knows, maybe pick up some part time work there," or that you're "in a hurry to enter the U.S. to marry your girlfriend there," you will be told that you are applying for the wrong visa, and denied.
+For example, if you say that you plan to "Visit Disneyland, and who knows, maybe pick up some part-time work there," or that you're "in a hurry to enter the U.S. to marry your girlfriend there," you will be told that you are applying for the wrong visa, and denied.

 Looking at the list of items you have to provide for a U.S. tourist visa, some applicants are tempted to simply lie, or cover up certain facts.
-For example, they may deny a past criminal conviction, or that they have U.S. citizen family members in the United States.
+For example, they might deny a past criminal conviction, or that they have U.S. citizen family members in the United States.
 This is, however, visa fraud, and once discovered, will lead to a denial.

 Not every crime is grounds for a denial, but many are, and the list can be difficult to interpret.
-You'll want to see an immigration attorney.
+You'll want to consult an experienced immigration attorney.

-If you have overstayed a past visa, or spent periods of time in the U.S. added up to 180 days or more, you face an automatic bar to entry of three years.
+In fact, if your unlawful presence in the U.S. added up to 180 days or more, you face an automatic bar to entry of three years.
 That number goes up to ten years if your period of unauthorized stay was one year or more.
-For details on that, see "Three-Year and Ten-Year Time Bars for Unlawful U.S. Presence."
+For details on that, see Three-Year and Ten-Year Time Bars for Unlawful U.S. Presence.

-The U.S. immigration laws contain a long list of reasons that people may be found "inadmissible," or ineligible for a visa or green card.
-For example, if you have an illness of public health significance (most likely tuberculosis -- HIV is no longer on the list), or have been removed (deported) from the U.S. in the past, or are a drug abuser or addict, you can expect to be denied a visa.
-See "Who Can't Get Into The United States?" for more information.
+U.S. immigration laws contain a long list of reasons that people may be found "inadmissible," or ineligible for a visa or green card.
+For example, if you have an illness of public health significance (most likely tuberculosis), or have been removed (deported) from the U.S. in the past, or are a drug abuser or addict, you can expect to be denied a visa.
+See Who Can't Get Into The United States? for more information.